 Lydia Pilcher has produced thirty-seven feature films, and founded a production company Cine Mosaic, based in New York City.
 She is a two-time Emmy Winner and has been nominated for an Academy Award, a Golden Globe, and a Producers Guild Award.
 Pilcher is a professor at NYU Tisch in their graduate film program, and Chair of the Producer’s Guild of America’s Women’s Impact Network and Co-Founder and Chair of the Producer’s Guild Green committee.

 THE IMMORTAL LIFE OF HENRIETTA LACKS stars Oprah Winfrey, Rose Byrne, Renee Elise Goldsberry, Courtney B. Vance, and Reg E. Cathey.
 It is directed by George C. Wolfe, based on The New York Times Best Seller by Rebecca Skloot.
-The film will premiere on HBO on April 22, 2017.
+The film is on HBO.